On $\mathbb{Z}_t \times \mathbb{Z}_2^2$-cocyclic Hadamard matrices: Distributions, ingredients and recipes

-Table \ref{tabla3} shows an exhaustive calculation of $\Z _t \times \Z_2^2$-cocyclic Hadamard matrices (last column) for odd $t$, $3 \leq t \leq 13$, in terms of distributions (second column), ingredients (third column) and recipes (fourth column) by means of Algorithm \ref{algoritmo2}.
+Table \ref{tabla3} shows an exhaustive calculation of $\Z _t \times \Z_2^2$-cocyclic Hadamard matrices (last column) for odd $t$, $3 \leq t \leq 13$, in terms of distributions (second column), number of different ingredients produced by the coboundaries needed (third column) and recipes found (fourth column).
 The fifth column shows how many of the recipes are ``productive", in the sense that they actually give rise to $\Z _t \times \Z_2^2$-cocyclic Hadamard matrices.